Alirezabg/cyf-intro-devops/devops-intro.md

 3. Let's go to Netlify.com and register or login via github.com (it will ask to grant permissions).
 4. I will use following [github action](https://github.com/marketplace/actions/netlify-actions) to make a deployment.
 5. Let's have a look into [.github/workflows/deployment.yaml](.github/workflows/deployment.yaml) file.
-   5.1.
-There are few sections: dependencies, build, and deploy.
+6. There are few sections: dependencies, build, and deploy.
+7. Let's discover Netlify logs and see the demo in here: https://andrewred.netlify.app/
+8. Yay! 🎉 It works!

 ???
 If enough time